 Our Historian Ed Bearss

-Dr. Thomas Clemens will join us for a portion of our "1862" program in May 2012.
+Dr. Thomas Clemens led our "1862" program in May 2012.
 A history professor, Tom has studied the Antietam campaign and the Civil War for more than 30 years.
 He co-founded the Save Historic Antietam Foundation, and serves as a licensed Battlefield Guide and a National Park Service volunteer interpreter.
 A regular contributor to several military and history magazines, Tom recently edited Ezra Carmen's long unpublished history of Antietam, The Maryland Campaign of 1862, Volume I: South Mountain.

-Historian Jerry Greene will join us on part of our "Flight of the Nez Perce" tour in August 2012.
+Historian Jerry Greene was co-leader on our "Flight of the Nez Perce" tour in August 2012.
 An author from Denver, Jerry is a retired Research Historian for the National Park Service.
 He has written over 20 books including: Nez Perce Summer, 1877 and Beyond Bear's Paw: The Nez Perce Indians in Canada.
-Jerry will join us in Billings, MT to accompany us as we cross the “medicine line” into Saskatchewan to follow the story of those Nez Percé who escaped into Canada.
+Jerry joined us in Billings, MT to accompany us as we cross the “medicine line” into Saskatchewan to follow the story of those Nez Percé who escaped into Canada.

 Ed Bearss at Antietam Battlefield